opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 ### histogram

-The `histogram` action aggregates event belonging to the same group and generates a new event with values of the `identification_keys` and histogram of the aggregated events based on a configured `key`.
+The `histogram` action aggregates events belonging to the same group and generates a new event with values of the `identification_keys` and histogram of the aggregated events based on a configured `key`.
 The histogram contains the number of events, sum, buckets, bucket counts, and optionally min and max of the values corresponding to the `key`.
 The action drops all events that make up the combined event.

 You can customize the processor with the following configuration options:

 * `key`: Name of the field in the events the histogram generates.
 * `generated_key_prefix`: `key_prefix` used by all the fields created in the aggregated event.
-This allows the user to make sure that the names of the histogram event does not conflict with the field names in the event
+Having a prefix ensures that the names of the histogram event do not conflict with the field names in the event.
-* `units`: Name of the units for the values in the `key`.
+* `units`: The units for the values in the `key`.
-* `record_minmax`: A boolean indicating if the histogram should include the min and max of the values during the aggregation duration.
+* `record_minmax`: A Boolean value indicating whether the histogram should include the min and max of the values in the aggregation.
 * `buckets`: A list of buckets (values of type `double`) indicating the buckets in the histogram.
 * `output_format`: Format of the aggregated event.
     * `otel_metrics` - Default output format.
 Outputs in OTel metrics SUM type with count as value.